bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 get these address books, and they type in these IP addresses and they&apos;re starting to be able to send information around.
 I might actually be able to move a little bit or add another computer to that network, and I just get a new IP address.

-No one has to learn the Motte make and model of my computer.
+No one has to learn the Motte make and model of my computer.</p>

-Finalize the TCP/IP integration in <span class="hilite">1978</span>.
+<p>Finalize the TCP/IP integration in <span class="hilite">1978</span>.
 This was IP Version 4, it&apos;s
 delivering packets from secure host with an IP address over the server network.
 I just typed in the IP address.
 I may not even know now anymore what university I&apos;m talking with or where it&apos;s going to, I just know this is Dan&apos;s computer and it has this IP address and I&apos;m sending it there.
 Vint Cerf and Bob Kahn, they&apos;re working together on the IEEE paper in 1974.

-Solidifying this, giving the argument of why it should be this way.
+Solidifying this, giving the argument of why it should be this way.</p>

-Then they&apos;re experimenting for several years before we settle on IP3 Version 3, and that is the first launch.
+<p>Then they&apos;re experimenting for several years before we settle on IP3
+Version 3, and that is the first launch.</p>

-From there then we get <span class="hilite">1979</span>, we have USENET, which is the first true Internet dial-up.
+<p>From there then we get <span class="hilite">1979</span>, we have USENET, which is the first true
+Internet dial-up.
 They&apos;re using IP addresses to build communication between two computers, not just having what we had before where you&apos;re talking to a phone and the phone is just downloading a file and then